deependra-eng/Employee_Attrition_Project/README.md

 Data Sources: Data was collected from the Kaggle.

 Data Preparation: Data cleaning to remove duplicates and missing value.
-But, the quantity of data of emp having Attrition is less compared to employees whoch do not have Attrition.
+But, the quantity of data of emp having Attrition is less compared to employees which do not have Attrition.

 EDA Observations:
 >> Employees working in R&D department are more, but employees from sales department or at position like sales executive,sale Representative leaves the job early.